“The best way to find yourself is to lose yourself in the service of others.” - Mahatma Gandhi

 Find Your Why

 In the beginning, it is often more about avoiding pain.
 Over time, you will accept the fact that you are doing something about it, and you will focus on the positive things you want.
 People are brilliant at getting what they need.
 They all figure out how to survive.
 But, they are terrible at getting what they want.
 They stop, because they are tired, and they don’t want it badly enough.
 Life does not give you what you want.
 It gives you what you deserve.
-They just don’t have a powerful enough reason why.
+You just don’t have a powerful enough reason why.
 If you don’t keep your mind busy with future goals, then it will waste the time worrying about the past, what other people think, and things that will never happen.
 You will have to distract yourself with entertainment.
 Will you be a lion roaring at the top of the mountain alone and proud, or will you be a sheeple always worrying about what others think?
 If you follow conventional wisdom, then you will get conventional results.
 You need uncommon wisdom to get uncommon results.
 I can introduce you to people like us, so that you know that you are not crazy.
 There are plenty of people that had it worse and did the next to impossible.
 The struggle is precisely what made them strong.
 You just need a mentor that can show you the way.
 Be sure to contact me, as I can help you make your business thrive.
 If I don’t pay it forward and share it, then the knowledge will die with me.
 The whole name of this game is to duplicate yourself.

 5 Steps to Finding Your Why